lsst-sqre/safir/docs/user-guide/uws/define-models.rst

 Set the ``job_summary_type`` argument to ``JobSummary[XmlModel]`` where ``XmlModel`` is whatever the class name of your XML parameter model is.
 In the example above, that would be ``JobSummary[CutoutXmlParameters]``.
+(Although this type is theoretically knowable through type propagation, limitations in the pydantic-xml_ library require specifying it separately.)

 Next steps
 ==========

+- Define the API parameters: :doc:`define-inputs`
 - Write the backend worker :doc:`write-backend`